Holthuizen/password_manager/README.md

 ---

 ### passwords:
-having a good master password is very important.
+Having a good master password is very important.

-Three highly recomanded resouce on passwords an cyber security:
+Three highly recommended resource on passwords and cyber security:
 * How to Choose a Password - https://www.youtube.com/watch?v=3NjQ9b3pgIg
 * Diceware & Passwords - https://www.youtube.com/watch?v=Pe_3cFuSw1E
 * How Password Managers Work -https://www.youtube.com/watch?v=w68BBPDAWr8

 In short: pick a password with 10 or more characters, not containing words found in the top 5000 most used words.

 ## examples:
 ....